 Summer nights should be magical and free of pesky, buzzing mosquitos, but if you’re anywhere east of the Rockies this probably isn’t your fate.
-Along with a few bug-repelling plants, you can reduce the annoyance factor by enjoying a bottle of wine and recycling it into a beautiful and useful citronella candle.
+Along with a few bug-repelling plants and essential oils, you can reduce the annoyance factor by enjoying a bottle of wine and recycling it into a beautiful and useful citronella candle.
 Plus, you can make your outdoor entertaining area look just a bit more classy by replacing your old, weathered tiki torches with your beautiful, colorful wine bottles.

 WINE BOTTLE CITRONELLA CANDLES